cyptnpassira/Federift/README.md

 5. **Determinism over realism.** Everything is seeded so runs reproduce exactly.
 That is great for teaching and a poor model of a chaotic real network.

+If you want the real thing: read the FedAvg paper (McMahan et al. 2017), the DP-SGD paper (Abadi et al. 2016), and use a maintained DP accounting library. federift is the sketch you draw before reaching for those.

+## Concepts, quickly

+- **round**: one full cycle.
+Select clients, local update, clip, aggregate,